-Telesto has reviewed the section on history from the previous NI 43-101 technical report on Pine Grove (Pine Grove Gold Project, Lyon County, Nevada, USA, NI 43-101 Technical Report, dated March 14, 2011).
-Telesto has no reason to doubt the accuracy of Tetra Tech's description of the history of the Pine Grove Project.
+Telesto has reviewed the section on history from the previous NI 43-101 technical report on Pine Grove (Pine Grove Gold Project, Lyon County, Nevada, USA, NI 43-101 Technical Report, dated March 14, 2011) (Tetra Tech, 2011).
+The Telesto Qualified Person agrees with the description of the history of the Pine Grove Project.